withstudiocms/studiocms.dev/src/content/blog/new-domain-new-discord-same-project.md

 Well, you've no doubt seen that we have been [sponsored by Turso](https://studiocms.dev/blog/turso-sponsorship), which were and still are incredibly grateful for.
 However, we're trying to improve our experience as much as possible for both new users and contributors to the project.
-At this point we feel we can move away from Astrolicious , the community organization who's been helping us nurture our little project, and go in alone to have full control over our own ecosystem!
+At this point we feel we can move away from Astrolicious, the community organization who's been helping us nurture our little project, and go in alone to have full control over our own ecosystem!
 After talking to [Florian](https://github.com/florian-lefebvre) and [Alex](https://github.com/alexanderniebuhr), we've come to the conclusion that it's time for a fresh coat of new paint.
 Therefore, I introduce to you: